Technology

 Biotron is a fully transparent personal data analytics platform empowering individuals and organizations.
 Users opt-in to allow the Biotron app to collect personal data such as (location, browsing, and purchasing data) and monetize that data by sharing it with companies and other organisations who will pay for it.
 All data collection and transactions are saved on the Blockchain, allowing for transparency of data ownership on both sides and facilitating instant micro-transactions between data creators and consumers.
 The model already complies with the upcoming General Data Protection Regulation (GDPR) that protects the data privacy of EU citizens.

 There is a current lack of trust in regards to personal data analytics.
-Not only is data collected by data brokers unknowingly, but organisations that are consuming and analyzing users’ personal data to improve marketing, business or research decisions are done with lack of transparency.
+Not only is data collected by data brokers unknowingly, but organisations that are consuming and analyzing users’ personal data to improve marketing, business or research decisions are done with a lack of transparency.
 While traditional data brokers are often “secretive”, Biotron brings back control of data to the people who create it.

 “The average internet user generates nearly 0.5 GB of data every day with an annual increase of about 45%, however, many companies that use data collected by users will be hindered by the upcoming GDPR,” said Pavol Magic, CEO of Biotron.
 “Not only does Biotron ensure total transparency to our users, but our user consent-based platform will work around limitations set by GDPR.”